PC enthusiasts utilize liquid-cooled solutions for their systems to maximize performance.

 You should change the coolant in your liquid cooler every 6-12 months to reduce particle buildup and maintain thermal efficiency.
 Depending on the coolant you use (pastel, color, or clear), you should change the fluid every 3, 6, or 24 months.

 A CPU cooler is an essential component of a PC, like a coolant.
-So changing the CPU coolant is thus a necessary task.
+So changing the CPU coolant is thus a necessary task because it helps to ensure a lower CPU temperature.

 You must change your coolant based on the type of coolant you use.
 Because each type of coolant has a different density and becomes useless after a specified amount of time.